wuyinjun-1993/wuyinjun-1993.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S.
+Department of Automation, Tsinghua University, 2012-2016
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D.
+Department of Computer and Information Science, University of Pennsylvania, 2016-2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Post-Doc, Department of Computer and Information Science, University of Pennsylvania, 2021-2024

 Work experience
 ======